planetscale/create-branch-action/readme.md

 - `from` - The name of the branch that the new branch will be created from.
 Defaults to the branch defined in your database settings.
 - `restore` - The ID of the backup that will be restored to the new branch.
 If not set, no backup will be restored.
 - `region` - The region to create the new branch in.
 Defaults to the region where the `from` branch currently is.
+- `wait` - If this value is set to "true", the action will ensure that the branch is created before exiting.
+If not, the action will exit immediately once the PlanetScale service has received the command to create the branch.

 ## Outputs